broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 # Activity by Contact Model of Enhancer-Gene Specificity

 The Activity-by-Contact (ABC) model predicts which enhancers regulate which genes on a cell type specific basis.
 This repository contains the code needed to run the ABC model as well as small sample data files, example commands, and some general tips and suggestions.
-We provide a brief description of the model below, see Fulco, Nasser et al (BioArxiv 2019) for a full description.
+We provide a brief description of the model below, see Fulco, Nasser et al (BioArxiv 2019) [1] for a full description.

-Version history:
+v0.2 is the recommended version for the majority of users.
+There are some minor methodological differences between v0.2 and the model as described in [1].
+These differences are related to Hi-C data processing and were implemented to improve the speed and scalability of the codebase.
+As such ABC scores computing using v0.2 will not exactly match those published in [1], although they will be very close.
+The codebase used to generate the results in [1] is available in the NG2019 branch of this repository.
+The NG2019 branch is no longer maintained.

-v0.2 is the recommended version.
-The codebase used to generate the results from [] is available in the NG2019 branch of this repository. v0.2 is a faster and more scalable version of the NG2019 the branch.
-ABC Scores computed using v0.2 will not exactly reproduce those published in [] - there are minor differences related to Hi-C data processing.
+If you use the ABC model in published research, please cite:

-If you use the ABC model in published research, please cite...
+1. Fulco CP, Nasser J, Jones TR, Munson G, Bergman D, Subramanian V, Grossman SR, Anyoha R, Patwardhan TA, Nguyen TH, Kane M, Doughty B, Perez E, Durand NC, Stamenova EK, Lieberman Aiden E, Lander ES, Engreitz JM.
+Activity-by-Contact model for enhancer specificity from thousands of CRISPR perturbations. bioRxiv.
+2019 Jan 26.

 ## Requirements
 For each cell-type, the inputs to the ABC model are: